Seoul Broadcasting System: Programming

 SBS dramas have been part of the "Korean wave", exported to many countries across the world.
 Sandglass has one of the highest viewership ratings in South Korea, and is considered the breakout drama for the network.
 Other dramas that have enjoyed high viewership include Lovers in Paris, Trap of Youth, Brilliant Legacy, Rustic Period, Temptation of Wife, The Heirs, and My Love from the Star.
 SBS airs a variety of entertainment programs ranging from informational, comedy, music, reality, talk shows, and auditions.
 Many programs are popular throughout Asia, including X-Man, Family Outing, Running Man, Inkigayo, and many more.
 SBS documentaries encompass a wide range of issues, from foreign affairs to the environment.
 Unanswered Questions (Korean:그것이 알고싶다/literal translation: I Want to know) premiered in 1992, and has since earned notoriety for its investigations from a journalistic standpoint.
 SBS also broke tradition by creating its flagship newscast SBS Eight O'Clock News, airing at 20:00 instead of 21:00, giving itself the slogan "News an hour earlier".
 It also produces news-analysis programs such as Morning Wide, Nightline, SBS Current Affairs Debate, Curious Stories Y, and In Depth 21 covering the political, economic, social and cultural issues of the days.

-Komi
+Mascot

 The network's mascot is Komi (고미), an abstract blue bear, created in 2004.
-The mascot conveys SBS's idologies.
+The mascot conveys SBS's ideologies.
 In 2012 he was redesigned taking into account the growing digital media environment.
 In conjunction with the redesign, friends were added, Gorilla (고릴라), who is interested in music, Looly (룰리), a tall green bear who helps Komi, Poly (폴리), a problem-solving know-it-all purple penguin and Tory (토리), a pink rabbit with a youthful personality.